triggermesh/docs/docs/guides/installation.md

 * A Kubernetes cluster version `v1.20+`
 * Knative `v0.26+`

+If you are using VMware's [Tanzu Community Edition](https://tanzucommunityedition.io/), please refer to the [Installation for Tanzu Community Edition](installation-tce.md).

 ## Install the CRDs

 All TriggerMersh APIs are implemented as Kubernetes CRDs, which we need to create before deploying the controller.
 The following `kubectl apply` command will create all of the CRDs.